Quasisymmetric geometry of the Julia sets of McMullen maps: Introduction

-If it is known that two metric spaces $(X,d_X)$ and $(Y,d_Y)$ are homeomorphic, a basic question in quasiconformal geometry is to determine whether these two spaces are \textit{quasisymmetrically equivalent} to each other or not.
-This means that there exist a homeomorphisms $f:X\rightarrow Y$ and a distortion control function $\eta:[0,\infty)\rightarrow [0,\infty)$ such that
+If it is known that two metric spaces $(X,d_X)$ and $(Y,d_Y)$ are homeomorphic, a basic question in quasiconformal geometry is to determine whether these two spaces are \textit{quasisymmetrically equivalent} (\textit{q.s.\,equivalent} in short) to each other.
+This means that there exist a homeomorphism $f:X\rightarrow Y$ and a distortion control function $\eta:[0,\infty)\rightarrow [0,\infty)$ which is also a homeomorphism such that